-Patients who have only a single metastasis.
-This includes a broad range of patients, since the single metastasis may be found in any part of the body, such as the lymph nodes, brain, lung, or liver.
-Depending on the location, treatment should include either surgical removal of the tumor or radiation therapy.
-Most patients in this group eventually develop metastases in other parts of the body, but this sometimes occurs after a long time without any disease.
+- Patients who have only a single metastasis.
+This group includes a broad range of patients, since the single metastasis may be found in any part of the body, such as the lymph nodes, brain, lung, or liver.
+Depending on the location, treatment usually includes either surgical removal of the tumor or radiation therapy.
+Most people eventually develop metastases in other parts of the body, but this sometimes occurs after a long time without any disease.

-Men with metastases only in the bones and/or an elevated PSA level.
+- Men with metastases only in the bones and/or an elevated PSA level.
 Treatment for this subtype usually follows the guidelines for the treatment of advanced prostate cancer .
-Treatment with hormone therapy (androgen deprivation) frequently produces long remissions.
+Hormone therapy, also called androgen deprivation, often causes long remissions.
 A remission is the disappearance of the signs and symptoms of CUP.

-Patients with adenocarcinoma in the liver and/or abdomen.
-In some patients where the tumor spread is only in the abdomen, special pathology tests (IHC stains or molecular profiling) suggest that the cancer started in the colon.
-Patients should receive treatment following guidelines for later-stage colon cancer , even if a primary site cannot be located by a colonoscopy.
+- Patients with adenocarcinoma in the liver and/or abdomen.
+For tumors that have only spread in the abdomen, special pathology tests (IHC stains or molecular profiling) sometimes suggest that the cancer started in the colon.
+These tumors are usually treated according to the guidelines for later-stage colon cancer , even if a primary site cannot be located with a colonoscopy.

-Patients with poorly differentiated neuroendocrine tumors.
+- Patients with poorly differentiated neuroendocrine tumors.
 Although the primary site is usually not found, these types of neuroendocrine tumors often respond to chemotherapy with platinum/etoposide (Etopophos), with or without taxane (docetaxel [Taxotere] or paclitaxel [Taxol]).
-This treatment can effectively shrink the cancer and improve cancer-related symptoms for about 60% of patients.
-A smaller percentage of patients in this group, about 10% to 15%, have complete remission with chemotherapy, and some live for a long time after treatment.
+This treatment can effectively shrink the cancer and improve cancer-related symptoms about 60% of the time.
+About 10% to 15% of people experience a complete remission with chemotherapy, and some live for a long time after treatment.